LimHueiHwang/Click-save-AS/README.md

 **Status: Production Automation / Portfolio Project**

-The Python refactoring and repository cleanup have been completed/in progress.
-Final EXE packaging and end-to-end validation remain part of the release process.
+Python refactoring and repository cleanup are complete.
+Final EXE packaging and end-to-end validation are part of the release process.